reservoirpy/reservoirpy/docs/source/developer_guide/advanced_install.rst

 This page will guide you into installing ReservoirPy on your system.

-Before any package installation, make sure that you have a compatible Python distribution already installed on your computer. **ReservoirPy is meant to be used only with Python 3.8 and higher**.
+Before any package installation, make sure that you have a compatible Python distribution already installed on your computer. **ReservoirPy is meant to be used only with Python 3.9 and higher**.

-If you are using Python 2, we recommend that you install a more recent version of Python, as the support of Python 2 ended in January 2019.

 To check the version of your Python distribution, you can run the following command in a terminal, in Linux/MacOS/Windows :